lbl-srg/obc/specification/source/cdl.rst

 ^^^^^^

-In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, we will use a subset of the Modelica 3.3 specification for the implementation of CDL :cite:`Modelica2012:1`.
+In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, we use a subset of the Modelica 3.3 specification for the implementation of CDL :cite:`Modelica2012:1`.
 The selected subset is needed to instantiate classes, assign parameters, connect objects and document classes.
-This subset is fully compatible with Modelica, e.g., no other information that violates the Modelica Standard is added, thereby allowing users to view, modify and simulate CDL-conformant control sequences with any Modelica-compliant simulation environment.
+This subset is fully compatible with Modelica, e.g., no other information that violates the Modelica Standard has been added, thereby allowing users to view, modify and simulate CDL-conformant control sequences with any Modelica-compliant simulation environment.